DataDog/integrations-core/zk/README.md

 # Installation

 The Zookeeper check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Zookeeper servers.
-If you need the newest version of the check, install the `dd-check-zookeeper` package.
+If you need the newest version of the check, install the `dd-check-zk` package.

 # Configuration